qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - would love to see something where i can change the default font size of the messages
 - please add the feature to change font size
 - i how do i change the email font
-- i is there a way to change font size in the tbsp
+- is there a way to change font size in the email
-- can i change font size on email list screen appreciate tbsp
+- can i change font size on email list screen
 - how do i change font
 - how do i change fonts and font sizes please specifically when working with my signature
 - how are the fonts changed